 Buying a camera can be overwhelming, but the process should be fun and not just a leap of faith.
-First, choose among the three tiers of cameras: point-and-shoot, entry-level digital SLR (digital single-lens reflex: bigger cameras with interchangeable lenses) and professional-grade digital SLR (full-frame).
+First, choose among the four tiers of cameras: point-and-shoots, mirrorless cameras, entry-level digital SLRs, and professional full-frame DSLRs.
 Then do some research based on your price range and specifications.
-Here is what you need to know—all of the information below is current for 2013.
+Here is what you need to know—all of the information below is current for 2014.

 Option 1: Point-and-Shoots

 Point-and-shoot cameras are about the size of a notecard with an attached zoom lens and mostly automatic features (hence the name).
-Don’t be fooled, technology keeps advancing and these cameras capture great images, are easy to use, easy to carry, and relatively cheap.
+Don’t be fooled, technology keeps advancing and these cameras capture great images, are easy to use, lightweight, and relatively cheap.

 Pros: Cheap, easy to use, lightweight

 Things to Remember: Don’t be overwhelmed by features—focus on fundamentals like megapixels, zoom, battery life, cost, and reputation

 Price Range: $70-$650

 Top High-End Point-and-Shoots: Sony DSC-RX100 II ($698), Canon Powershot G16 ($449)